dell/csm-operator/tests/README.md

 ### Array Information

-For PowerFlex, Unity, PowerScale, Authorization, and Application-Mobility, system-specific information (array login credentials, system IDs, endpoints, etc.) need to be provided so that all the required resources (secrets, storageclasses, etc.) can be created by the tests.
+For PowerFlex, Unity, PowerScale, PowerStore, Authorization, and Application-Mobility, system-specific information (array login credentials, system IDs, endpoints, etc.) need to be provided in e2e/array-info.sh so that all the required resources (secrets, storageclasses, etc.) can be created by the tests.
 Example values have been inserted; please replace these with values from your system.
 Refer to [CSM documentation](https://dell.github.io/csm-docs/docs/) for any further questions about driver or module pre-requisites.

 Please note that, if tests are stopped in the middle of a run, some files in `testfiles/*-templates` folders may remain in a partially modified state and break subsequent test runs.
 To undo these changes, you can run `git checkout -- <template file>`.